 An accordion is a menu that serves as a secondary set of navigation for the page.
-It is used to show (and hide) HTML content, where headings open a drawer to reveal content.
+It is used to show (and hide) content, where clicked headings open a drawer to reveal detailed content.

 From a design or content perspective, accordions allow editors to add more content to the page while keeping the length of the page short, and reducing scroll.